kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

 When upgrading from 2.8 to 2.9, nothing at the data plane level should change.
 But MeshService behaves differently in several different ways.

+In general the migration process for MeshService consists of no longer using `kuma.io/service` so:

+- targeting policies to the real `MeshService` resource
+- switching over to the `MeshService` i.e. `HostnameGenerator` hostnames, if not using Kubernetes DNS

 ### Policy

 If for example we have a policy targeted at: